Ashiqur Rahman (cricketer, born 2005)

+Domestic career

-A few days later, Rahman made his List A debut for South Zone in the BCL 1-Day tournament, scoring 60.
+Shibli made his List A debut for South Zone in the BCL 1-Day tournament, scoring 60.
 Later that season, playing for Gazi Tyres Cricket Academy in first round of the 2023–24 Dhaka Premier Division Cricket League, he scored 89 not out against Sheikh Jamal Dhanmondi Club.

-In his second first-class match, playing for Dhaka Division in the 2024–25 National Cricket League in October 2024, Rahman made 129 against Rangpur Division.
+In his second first-class match, playing for Dhaka Division in the 2024–25 National Cricket League in October 2024, he made 129 against Rangpur Division.